We are an interdisciplinary team of scientists

 MalloryHeadshots-2979.jpg

-Mallory Feldman, M.A., is a sixth year Ph.D candidate in the Department of Psychology and Neuroscience at the University of North Carolina.
-She is interested in how social others scaffold basic psychophysiological processes underlying emotional experience and embodied aspects of mind.
+Mallory Feldman, M.A., is a Ph.D candidate in the Department of Psychology and Neuroscience at the University of North Carolina.
+Her work examines how social others scaffold basic psychophysiological processes underlying emotional experience and embodied aspects of mind.
 Mallory’s graduate training is supported by a National Institutes of Health Pre-doctoral National Research Service Award (NRSA).

-Jingyi Luo, M.A., is a first year Ph.D. student in the Department of Psychology and Neuroscience at the University of North Carolina.
+Jingyi Luo, M.A., is a rising second year Ph.D. student in the Department of Psychology at The Ohio State University.
 She is interested in the role of interoception and body states in emotion across the lifespan.

-Michelle Shipkova, M.A., is a third year Ph.D. student in the Department of Psychology and Neuroscience at the University of North Carolina.
+Michelle Shipkova, M.A., is a rising fourth year Ph.D. student in the Department of Psychology and Neuroscience at the University of North Carolina.
 She is interested in how individual differences in representations of body states and concept knowledge contribute to the development of emotion and are impacted by early life experiences.
 Michelle’s graduate training is supported by a National Science Foundation Graduate Research Fellowship.

-Gretchen Wulfekuhle, B.A., is a first year Ph.D. student in the Department of Psychology and Neuroscience at the University of North Carolina.
-She is interested in how neural networks supporting emotions and social behavior change across the adult lifespan with increasing age.
+Gretchen Wulfekuhle, B.A., is a rising second year Ph.D. student in the Department of Psychology and Neuroscience at the University of North Carolina.
+She is interested in how neural networks supporting emotions and social behavior change across the adult lifespan and loneliness.
+Gretchen’s graduate training is supported by a National Science Foundation Graduate Research Fellowship.

 Undergraduate Research Assistants